 When plaintiff took the oath he was a citizen only of the United States and thus it is clear that he could only have renounced that citizenship.
 Plaintiff does not contend that he did not understand the words of the Canadian Oath of Allegiance.
-The Court, therefore, concludes that plaintiff's intent to relinquish his United States citizenship was established by his knowing and voluntary taking of an oath of allegiance to a foreign sovereign which included an explicit renunciation of his United States citizenship.
+The Court, therefore, concludes that plaintiff's intent to relinguish his United States citizenship was established by his knowing and voluntary taking of an oath of allegiance to a foreign sovereign which included an explicit renunciation of his United States citizenship.

-Memorandum opinion t 9.
+Memorandum opinion at 9.

-The Court of Appeals accepte the district reasoning that Meretsky had expressly renounced his United argument that he lacked the big Unit d States citizenship States nationality.
-To his requisite latent to renounce because he only became a Canadian citizen so that he might be admitted to the practice of law in Canada, t of Appeals adopted the reasoning of the 9th Circuit in Richards, supra: "a United States citizen's free choice to ren unce his citizenship results in loss of tha citizenship," regardless of motive.
-The oath plaintiff took, the court declared, renounced his United States citizenship "in no uncertain terms," 9/ Memo. op. at 5.
+The Court of accepted the district court's Appeals reasoning that Meretsky had expressly renounced his United States nationality.
+To his argument that he lacked the requisite intent to renounce his United States citizenship because he only became a Canadian citizen so that he might be admitted to the practice of law in Canada, the Court of Appeals adopted the reasoning of the 9th Circuit in Richards, supra: "a United States citizen's free choice to renounce his citizenship results in loss of that citiz "ship," regardless of motive.
+The oath plaintiff took, the court declared, renounced his United States citizenship "in no uncertain terms."
+9/ Memo. op. at 5.

-The Court of Appeals added the following footnote (number 3):
+9/ The Court of Appeals added the following footnote (number 3):

-C.F./ United States v.
+C.F./United States v.
 Matheson, 502 F.2d 809 (2d Cir.) (finding that an oath that did not explicitly renounce other citizenships did not demonstrate the specific intent required by section 1481(a)), cert. denied, 429 U.S. 823 (1976).
-In that case, the court also found a 'wealth of evidence' indicating that despite the oath, the subject 'continually believed and represented that she was a citizen of the United States.'
+In that case, the court also found a 'wealth . . . of evidence' indicating that despite the oath, the subject 'continually believed and represented that she was a citizen of the United States.'
 Id. at 812.
 The Second Circuit held that the language of that oath was consistent with the concept of dual nationality.
 The oath taken by Meretsky, on the

-Although the evidence is compelling that appellant intended to relinquish his United States nationality, we must determine whether he acted knowingly and intelligently when he obtained naturalization and made an affirmation of allegiance to Queen Elizabeth the Second, renouncing all other allegiance.
-He was then 52 years of age, evidently well-educated and experienced.
+Although the evidence is compelling that appellant intended to relinquish his United States nationality, we must determime whether he acted knowingly and intelligently when he obtained naturalization and made an affirmation of allegiance to " Queen Elizabeth the Second, renouncing all other allegiance.
+He then 52 years of age, evidently well-educated was and experienced.
 He acknowledged in the citizenship questionnaire he completed in March 1986 that he was aware he might lose his United States nationality if he became an Australian citizen, but decided that acquiring that citizenship was worth the risk.
 In these circumstances, it is clear that appellant's application for and acceptance of Australian citizenship was a deliberate, thought-out act.